The Secret Agent's Guide to Dominating Business Intelligence

 For a more sophisticated approach, consider implementing an Intelligence Value Estimation (IVE) methodology:

 Remember, measuring the ROI of intelligence is as much an art as it is a science.
-Sometimes, the most valuable insights are the ones that help you avoid a catastrophic mistake—a benefit that’s hard to quantify but impossible to ignore.
+Sometimes, the most valuable insights are the ones that help you avoid a big mistake—a benefit that’s hard to quantify but impossible to ignore.

 Chapter 6: The Future of Market Intelligence - Peering into the Crystal Ball